 - to let go of outdated reasoning which, at present, isn’t relevant any longer

-What do clients learn during a session?
+What do clients practice during a session?

 - to pay attention to their own body, to breathe, to relax and to put their minds at rest